Grandma-Betty/geoip2-haproxy/README.md

 Since 2020, MaxMind now requires a registration in order to download free GeoIP2 databases.

 Register at maxmind.com, go to "My account" -> "Manage License Keys" and generate a new license key.
+You will also find your account ID there which is needed for this script since Maxmind has changed the according API in the early year of 2024.

 ### Pull latest GeoIP2 data and make necessary adjustments
 ```